DaanVanHauwermeiren/data-transformation-analysis/README.md

 4. open the ```MIME_to_csv.ipynb``` file with jupyter
 5. on top, click the tab ```Cell```, then click ```Run All```
 6. voila, csv files are generated!

+## matplotlib-to-tikz

+Trying to get a seaborn heatmap + colorbar both converted to tikz/gpf to use in a latex file.